Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Introduction

 The two distributions above also agree in law when $\kappa \in (4,8)$ if we replace $\widetilde h \circ f_T$ with a GFF on $\H \setminus \eta([0,t])$ (which in this case means the sum of an independent zero boundary GFF on each component of $\H \setminus \eta([0,t])$) and take $\h_t(z) := \lim_{s \to \tau(z)_-} \h_s(z)$ if $z$ is absorbed at time $\tau(z) \leq t$. \end{theorem}

-\begin{noindent}{\bf Alternative statement of Theorem \ref{forwardcoupling}:} Using our coordinate change and AC surface definitions, we may state the theorem when $\kappa < 4$ somewhat more elegantly as follows: the law of the AC surface $(\H,h)$ is invariant under the operation of independently sampling $f_T$, transforming the AC surface via the coordinate change $f_T^{-1}$ (going from right to left in Figure \ref{forwardftfig}\ \footnote{All figures in this paper are sketches, not representative simulations.} --- see also Figure \ref{forwardftarrowfig}) in the manner of \eqref{chimap}, and erasing the path $\eta_T$ (to obtain an AC surface parameterized by $\H$ instead of $\H \setminus \eta_T$).
-We discuss the geometric intuition behind the alternative statement in Section \ref{windingintro}. \end{noindent} To clarify the definitions in the theorem statement above, we require that $\arg(f_t(z))$ (which is a priori defined only up to an additive multiple of $2\pi$) belongs to $(0, \pi)$ when $f_t(z) \in \H$; we similarly define $\arg f_t'(z)$ by requiring that (when $t$ is fixed) it is continuous on $\H \setminus \eta_T$ and tends to $0$ at $\infty$.

-Note that, as a function, $\h_T$ is not defined on $\eta_T$ itself.
-However, since $\eta_T$ a.s.\ has Lebesgue measure zero, we may define $\h_T$ arbitrarily on $\eta_T$ without affecting the integral of $\h_T$ times a smooth function.
-We will later see that $\h_T$ is a.s.\ well defined as a distribution, independently of how we define it as a function on $\eta_T$ itself.
-In fact, when $\kappa = 4$, this $\h_T$ is almost surely a bounded function off of $\eta_T$, and when $\kappa \not = 4$, the restriction of $\h_T$ to any compact subset of $\H$ is almost surely in $L^p$ for each $p < \infty$ (see Section \ref{couplingsection}).
-The fact that $\widetilde h \circ f_T$ is well defined as a distribution on $\H$ (not just as a distribution on $\H \setminus \eta_T$) was proved in \cite{SchrammSheffieldGFF2}.
+\begin{noindent}{\bf Alternative statement of Theorem \ref{forwardcoupling}:} Using our coordinate change and AC surface definitions, we may state the theorem when $\kappa < 4$ somewhat more elegantly as follows: the law of the AC surface $(\H,h)$ is invariant under the operation of independently sampling $f_T$ using a Brownian motion and \eqref{e.floewner}, transforming the AC surface via the coordinate change $f_T^{-1}$ (going from right to left in Figure \ref{forwardftfig}\ \footnote{All figures in this paper are sketches, not representative simulations.} --- see also Figure \ref{forwardftarrowfig}) in the manner of \eqref{chimap}, and erasing the path $\eta_T$ (to obtain an AC surface parameterized by $\H$ instead of $\H \setminus \eta_T$).
+We discuss the geometric intuition behind the alternative statement in Section \ref{windingintro}. \end{noindent} Note that, as a function, $\h_T$ is not defined on $\eta_T$ itself.
+However, we will see in Section \ref{subsec::couplingproofs} that $\h_T$ is a.s.\ well defined as a distribution, independently of how we define it as a function on $\eta_T$ itself.
+This will follow from the fact that, when $\kappa = 4$, this $\h_T$ is almost surely a bounded function off of $\eta_T$, and when $\kappa \not = 4$, the restriction of $\h_T$ to any compact subset of $\H$ is almost surely in $L^p$ for each $p < \infty$ (see Section \ref{couplingsection}).
+The fact that $\widetilde h \circ f_T$ is well defined as a distribution on $\H$ (not just as a distribution on $\H \setminus \eta_T$) follows from conformal invariance of the GFF, and the fact (mentioned above, proved in \cite{SchrammSheffieldGFF2}) that a zero boundary GFF instance on a subdomain can be understood as a distribution on the larger domain.

 Another standard approach for generating a segment $\eta_T$ of an SLE curve is via the reverse Loewner flow, whose definition is recalled in the statement of the following theorem.
 (Note that if $T$ is a fixed constant, then the law of the $\eta_T$ generated by reverse Loewner evolution is the same as that generated by forward Loewner evolution; see Figures \ref{forwardftfig} and \ref{reverseftfig}.)